disconnekt/goreview/README.md

 - `--model, -m`: AI model to use for code review (default: "devstral-small-2507-mlx")
 - `--max-size`: Maximum file size in bytes to process (default: 10485760)
 - `--concurrency, -c`: Maximum number of concurrent reviews (default: 10)
+- `--report-file`: Path to write the review report (Markdown).
+If empty, the report is printed to stdout.

 ## Architecture